stardogventures/stardao/README.md

 - ``initTable()`` - initialize the table and ensure indexes (never destructive of data)
 - ``dropTable()`` - drop the whole table

-#### Write your methods
+### Write your methods

-With the boring CRUD out of the way, write methods specific to the model -- for example:
+With the boring CRUD out of the way, write methods specific to the model -- for example, you might use the conventions:

 - ``loadByX`` queries that return an object by fields other than the id
 - ``findByX`` queries that return ``Results<M,K>`` objects
 - ``updateX`` methods that perform various updates
-- Anything else you want
+- Anything else you want -- the above are just suggestions

-The two superclasses have some different protected methods that you can use to simplify writing queries.
+The two superclasses (`AbstractDynamoDao` and `AbstractMongoDao`) have some different protected methods that you can use to simplify writing queries.

 Both superclasses have a mapper (an ItemMapper for DynamoDB and a DocumentMapper for Mongo) which you can get at with a call to `getMapper()`.
 You can convert the database-returned objects to your POJO with `getMapper().toObject(databaseObject)`

-#### Where's save()?
+### Where's save()?

 In the author's opinion, a save() (which typically overwrites the whole object), is fairly dangerous, and should be avoided in favor of partial updates, which are more performant and avoid potential race conditions.

 Of course, if you want to add a save() to your Dao subclasses, nothing's stopping you from writing one.

-#### What about arbitrary queries?
+### What about arbitrary queries?

 Again purely in the author's opinion, all queries should be hand-written and live within the Dao.
 A codebase that allows any caller throughout the application to make any arbitrary queries -- especially arbitrary queries whose impact on the underlying storage layer are not fully understood -- is a dangerous codebase.